ayago/skeleton-npm/README.md

 export { createHelloGreeting };
 ```

-The `export` keyword is used export o make functions, objects, or variables available for use in other files or modules;
+The `export` keyword is used export to make functions, objects, or variables available for use in other files or modules;

 5. In `src` create an index.js file and export the contents of `greeter.module.js`: